ap-atul/music_player_lite/README.md

 </p>

 <p align="center">
-  A elegant and light weight music player for android <br>
+  An elegant and lightweight music player for android<br>
 </p>

 ---